The Basic Rendering Settings

 Restricting the exposure can be useful in achieving more realistic and eye-pleasing images, but setting the value of this parameter too low can cause a loss of detail in the light-to-dark transitions or create excessively dark areas in the rendered image.
 The appropriate value of Clamp Radiance depends on the properties of the scene and the specific traits of light sources.
 We recommend starting with a lower value and gradually increasing it until the desired result is achieved.
 Experiment with this parameter to find the optimal value for your particular project and scene.

 As we have already mentioned, sampling is used to reduce noise in the rendered scene.
 It can be adaptive or fixed.
 Sometimes, the noise level becomes acceptable even before all samples are taken.
 In this case, further sampling doesn't make any significant improvement, so the rendering can be stopped.
-Since images tend to have regions with different noise levels, we recommend using the Adaptive Sampling mode in most cases.
-In this mode, noisier regions are identified and have more sampling iterations.
-Sampling stops in areas where the level of noise is below the Noise Threshold value.

 Decreasing the Noise Threshold also helps to fight noise in the rendered image.
 Setting this parameter to zero is equivalent to using the Fixed Sampling mode, which is the same as switching off the Adaptive Sampling.
 The Fixed Sampling mode can be used with images that have similar levels of noise in all areas.
 The number of samples in this mode is defined by the Render Samples parameter.